TranRed/compare_heroes/README.md

 | **Total** |       - |      **100** |                             **4.36** |

 *The mean for the example data is 4.4 and the median is 4.5*

-### Mean of Armor Tier averages
-The mean of all armor tiers (used for yellow & blue bars) uses the mean()-function built-in in pandas.